Locations Sessions - My Favorite Picks in Boston, Central and Western Massachusetts

 different angles and lighting scenarios in one evening - and all we need is a family or couple and a camera ready for action.
 Let nature do the rest.

 Lakes, Ponds and Reservoirs

 Bodies of water can also have a serene and calming feeling to them.
 Are you noticing a trend here?
 Yes I like the calm, subtle and fresh colors of greens and blues.
 I also like the beauty of a low sun over water.
 It reflects; drop a rock into it and it makes these pretty ring shaped waves.
 It is proven to have a calming influence to just listen to the flow of water.
 That's why most gardens have ponds, or fountains and the like.
 It's science! *wink*

 How do these images make you feel?
 Don't you want to be there?
 They sure make me feel that way.
 What a great area to be photographed in.
-This is just Central Massachusetts.
+The simplicity of pastel colors and even light make this a dream location to me.
+So far I've shown you just Central Massachusetts.
 There is many more places.
 Let's see.

 Coastal Massachusetts is also a great place to be.
 Perhaps even my favorite as I don't work as much out here as I'd like.
 Every chance I get to come here, I am just in awe and in love.
 The East Coast reminds me of the North Sea in Germany - it's like a slice of home somehow.